openstack/neutron-specs/specs/yoga/off-path-smartnic-dpu-port-binding-with-ovn.rst

   VF PCI address assignment process governed by the PCI SIG SR-IOV specification;
-* During port binding, the OVN mechanism driver needs to handle the vnic type VNIC_SMARTNIC which it currently does not.
+* During port binding, the OVN mechanism driver needs to handle the vnic type VNIC_REMOTE_MANAGED which it currently does not.

 The following diagram illustrates various components that play a role in the context of this specification::